evant/sparkle/README.md

 ## Usage

 You may execute a report directly with `sparkle gallop [report]` or compile to an object file with `sparkle send [report]`.
-You will then need to use your system's linker to link that object file into an executuable.
+You will then need to use your system's linker to link that object file into an executable.

 ### Linux/MacOS
 ```